 The initial set of results from this project, demonstrating the benefits of ayahuasca on grief, have recently been published, and more results will follow in 2020.
 Publication:

 Therapeutic potential of ayahuasca in grief: a prospective, observational study (2020), Débora González, Jordi Cantillo, Irene Pérez, Magí Farré, Amanda Feilding, Jordi Obiols & José Carlos Bouso, Psychopharmacology

 SCIENCE

 UPCOMING RESEARCH FOCUS AREAS

 Alongside an impressive list of collaborators, Amanda Feilding has developed a full suite of new protocols for the year ahead.
-These will uncover first of their kind insights into mood and depression, cognitive function, neuroplasticity and creativity as well as a range of underexplored compounds.
-Some of our future studies will include:
+These will uncover first of their kind insights into mood and depression, cognitive function, neuroplasticity and creativity as well as a first ever investigation into a range of under-explored compounds.
+Our future studies will include: